"Controlling COVID-19 is my only focus": CM Yediyurappa on speculation about attempts to replace him | Politics

 With speculations rife that some attempts were on within the ruling BJP to replace him, Karnataka Chief Minister B S Yediyurappa on Thursday said controlling the COVID-19 pandemic and protecting the interests of the people were his only priorities now.

-In a veiled attack on those trying to exert pressure for unseating him, he said those who had gone to Delhi have come back with answers as he asserted that addressing the COVID situation should be the priority of all Ministers and legislators.
+In a veiled attack on those trying to exert pressure for unseating him, he said those who had gone to Delhi have been sent back with answers as he asserted that addressing the COVID situation should be the priority of all Ministers and legislators.

 ''The only thing before me is COVID, controlling it and protecting the interest of the people is my priority.
 If some has gone somewhere (referring to some legislators going to Delhi to meet high command), they have been given the right answers (by the high command) and sent back,'' Yediyurappa said.